Michelle M Sauer

 Steering Committee, Medievalists of Color organization

-Executive Board, Society for the Study of Homosexuality in the Middle Ages
+Executive Board, Society for Queer Medieval Scholaship (formerly Society for the Study of Homosexuality in Medieval Literature)

-Editorial Board, New Queer Medievalisms, Medieval Institute Publications <https://wmich.edu/medievalpublications/books/new-queer-medievalisms>
+Series Co-editor (with Will Rogers), New Queer Medievalisms, Medieval Institute Publications

 Managing Editor, Medieval Feminist Forum (June 2004-May 2009); Society for Medieval Feminist Scholarship

-I am a very active scholar, and always have numerous projects in progress.
-However, my three most significant undertakings right now are:
+I am a very active scholar and always have numerous projects in progress.
+However, my biggest undertakings right now are:

 1. Finalizing an interactive Arc GIS map of the anchorholds of the Northwest Atlantic.
 I have been working on this project since 2015, and am nearing completion of the trial run.

-I also have several edited collections, a special issue or two of various journals, and various monographs in progress.
+I also have several edited collections and various monographs in progress.